|Bid||44.54 x 800|

-Cree, Inc. today announced financial results for its first quarter of fiscal 2019, ended September 23, 2018.
-Revenue for the first quarter of fiscal 2019 was $408 million, which represents a 13% increase compared to revenue of $360 million for the first quarter of fiscal 2018.
+Cree, Inc. today announced revenue of $242.8 million for its first quarter of fiscal 2020, ended September 29, 2019.
+This represents an 11% decrease compared to revenue of $274.2 million reported for the first quarter of fiscal 2019, and a 3% decrease compared to the fourth quarter of fiscal 2019.

 Cree (CREE) doesn't possess the right combination of the two key ingredients for a likely earnings beat in its upcoming report.
 Get prepared with the key expectations.